russellmatt66/imhd-CUDA/README.md

 # Overview
 Project to implement the Lax-Wendroff scheme in order to solve the Ideal MHD system.

+# Current Tasks
+(1) Rewrite `FluidAdvance` kernel to use intermediate variables that are stored in memory (2) Finish analyzing the data volume subject to these new constraints using `test/problem_size.py`

 # Design
 ## On-Device or Host-Device?
 Limited VRAM on GPU (RTX 2060) means storage is at a premium, and thread asynchronity means that the computation cannot just launched with the algorithm naively implemented.